Geography of firefighting: Republic of Ireland

 In the Republic of Ireland, fire services are provided on a county-by-county, local authority basis.
 Apart from a small number of full-time brigades, most fire services operate a retained duty system, where firefighters are alerted to the fire station by a pager/alerter system.
 Retained firefighters are typically on call 24 hours a day, 7 days a week apart from pre-arranged leave.
 Management and fire prevention duties (inspections, building assessment etc.) are carried out by a small number of senior officers in each county, usually between 4 and 10 depending on size and population.

 An Irish fire brigade attends a wide variety of incidents, spanning from fire calls to flooding incidents to extrication of trapped victims at road incidents.
-This means that a wide variety of equipment is carried on the first-turnout appliance (ladders, hose, breathing apparatus and extrication equipment as well as a vehicle mounted pump and an 1800-litre water tank), whilst more specialised vehicles - water tankers, rescue tenders, high reach appliances etc. - are stationed at strategic locations.
+This means that a wide variety of equipment is carried on the first-turnout appliance (ladders, hose, breathing apparatus and extrication equipment as well as a vehicle mounted pump and an 1800-litre water tank), whilst more specialised vehicles—water tankers, rescue tenders, high reach appliances etc.—are stationed at strategic locations.
 In Dublin the Dublin Fire Brigade also responds to EMS calls with firefighters being also trained as paramedics meaning they also operate ambulances in the Dublin area.

-At border areas, such as Donegal, Louth and so on, local agreements are in place with the Northern Ireland Fire and Rescue Service in relation to attending incidents.
+At border areas, such as Counties Donegal and Louth, local agreements are in place with the Northern Ireland Fire and Rescue Service in relation to attending incidents.

 Israel

 In Israel, the Israel Fire and Rescue Services is the sole authority in control of firefighting across the entire country.
 It also provides rescue services for victims of terrorism, car accidents, and dangerous substance spillages.
 There are 24 metro regions with central major fire stations along with smaller, supplemental stations in neighboring villages and cities.
-The Israel fire and rescue services consists of about 1,200 paid, professional firefighters and 200-400 volunteers.
+The Israel fire and rescue services consists of about 1,200 paid, professional firefighters and 200–400 volunteers.
 Israel also has 6 Hazardous Materials units, although almost all Israeli firefighters are certified at hazardous materials response and handling, many of them receiving training in world-class facilities in the Netherlands.